 Where is your shelter and what are your hours?
-Pet Rescue does not have a shelter, and we use foster homes.
-Appointments are made by the foster home or take place at our scheduled Meet & Greet events (see front page of website under "events").
+Some of our dogs are kenneled at 7 Harrison Avenue, Harrison NY and some of our cats are in our space in New Rochelle, NY - but many of our animals are in foster homes.
+We have adoption events almost every weekend.
+Appointments can be made by the foster home or take place at our scheduled Meet & Greet events (see front page of website under "events").
 Please submit an application if you would like to meet a pet.
 Please do not email us about meeting a pet if you have not submitted the application.
 Most of our foster homes are in Westchester County, NY or southern CT.

 How much is it to adopt?
 All adoption donations are tax deductible.
-For dogs, adoption donations range from $250-450.
+For dogs, adoption donations range from $300-450.
 Some of the purebred or "designer" dogs (non-shedding) tend to be at the higher range.
-The donation for most of our adult cats or older kittens is $75.
-Young kittens (unaltered) are $65.
-The donation for adult purebreds such as Siamese, Persian, Himalayan and other "exotic" cats, including those of mixed breed that show the dominant characteristics of a purebred, may range from $100-$175.
-There is a spay/neuter deposit required for puppies ($50) and kittens ($35).
+The donation for most of our cats and kittens is $80.
+The donation for purebreds such as Siamese, Persian, Himalayan and other "exotic" cats, including those of mixed breed that show the dominant characteristics of a purebred, may range from $100-$175.
+There is a spay/neuter deposit required for puppies and kittens of $60.
 This is NYS law.
 The spay/neuter deposit is returned after the pet is spayed/neutered.